ethanmclark1/commutative_rl/README.md

 The language protocol is based on partitioning the environment into segmented regions, which form the alphabet of the language.
 The aerial agent constructs messages using this alphabet to provide instructions to the ground agent, helping it navigate obstacles and reach the goal efficiently.

-We implement Commutative Reinforcement Learning in both discretized and continuous action spaces using a Deep Q-Network (DQN) and Twin Delayed Deep Deterministic Policy Gradient (TD3), respectively.
+We implement Commutative Reinforcement Learning in both discretized and continuous action spaces using a Deep Q-Network (DQN) and Soft Actor-Critic (SAC), respectively.

 ## Visualization of Signal8 Domain